nullshots/nullshots/content/english/articles/code-quality/java-code-quality-001.md

  /**
   * Here, Payment Indicator means if you are doing online shopping or with Point of Sale at Shop.
   * And, 1 corresponds to online shopping and 0 corresponds by Point of Sale.
 Additionally, by
-  * default it should 0 Point of Sale.
+  * default it should 0 i.e Point of Sale.
   */
 private int getPaymentIndicator(Boolean value) {
         if (value == null) {